alan-turing-institute/AutisticaPlatformPrototype/documentation/COMPONENT_DESIGN_DECISIONS.md

 ![alt text](https://github.com/alan-turing-institute/AutisticaPlatformPrototype/blob/documentation/images/sg-4-typography.png)

-Dolly Pro Regular for headlines  / Acumin Pro Bold for sub-headings / Acumin Pro Light is used for body text.
+Dolly Pro Regular for headlines  / Acumin Pro Bold for sub-headings / Acumin Pro Light is used for body text

 These typefaces can be licensed from [https://fonts.adobe.com/](https://fonts.adobe.com/)